-I have a tale of horror that will terrify every Christian songwriter!
+I have a tale of horror that will terrify all Christian songwriters!
 Songwriters, if you ever get to the point in your career when publishers are interested in your music: beware.

-I cowrote this worship song in the late nineties when I lived in Nashville, and it generated a little buzz – a few publishers were interested in it.
+I co-wrote this worship song in the late ’90s when I lived in Nashville, and it generated a little buzz—a few publishers were interested in it.

 One very renowned and reputable man wanted to sign it to his catalog.
 This guy was well known throughout the industry and had signed some of the biggest songs in Christian music that went on to be sung by some of the biggest artists in Christian music.

-It seemed like this was our “big break.”
+It seemed like this was our “big break” as songwriters.

 The guy refused.
 “I never sign a song unless I know I can get it cut.”

 And of course, he never got it cut.